mikecinnamon/MLearning/[ML-14] Clothing store marketing promotion.md

 Out[8]: DecisionTreeClassifier(criterion='entropy', max_depth=4)
 ```

 Third, a random forest model with the same loss function and the same maximum depth.
-The default for the number of trees (parameter `n_estimators`) is 100, but, following the suggestion of question Q1, we raise this to 200.
+The default for the number of trees (parameter `n_estimators`) is 100, but, following the suggestion in Q1, we have raised this to 200.

 ```
 In [9]: from sklearn.ensemble import RandomForestClassifier